 The Company's board of directors and stockholders approved and adopted the 2018 Equity Incentive Plan (the "2018 Plan") in connection with the Company's initial public offering in September 2018.
 However, options outstanding under the 2015 Plan continue to be governed by the 2015 Plan.
-The 2018 Plan provides for the grant of incentive stock options, within the meaning of Section 422 of the Code (the Internal Revenue Code), to the Company's employees and any parent and subsidiary corporations' employees, and for the grant of incentive stock options, nonqualified stock options, stock appreciation rights, restricted stock and restricted stock units to the Company's employees, directors and consultants and the Company's parent and subsidiary corporations' employees and consultants.
-A total of 5,500,000 shares of the Company's common stock, inclusive of the awards previously granted under the 2015 Equity Incentive Plan were initially reserved for issuance pursuant to the 2018 Plan.
+The 2018 Plan provides for the grant of incentive stock options, within the meaning of Section 422 of the Code (the Internal Revenue Code), to the Company's employees and any parent and subsidiary corporations' employees, and for the grant of incentive stock options, nonqualified stock options, stock appreciation rights, restricted stock and restricted stock units, including performance-based restricted stock units ("PRSUs"), to the Company's employees, directors and consultants and the Company's parent and subsidiary corporations' employees, directors and consultants and the Company's parent and subsidiary corporations' employees of the Company's common stock, inclusive of the awards previously granted under the 2015 Equity Incentive Plan were initially reserved for issuance pursuant to the 2018 Plan.
 In addition, the number of shares available for issuance under the 2018 Plan will also include an annual increase on the first day of each fiscal year beginning in 2019 through 2029, equal to 4% of the outstanding shares of common stock as of the last day of the Company's immediately preceding fiscal year or by a lesser amount determined by the board of directors.
+As of March 31, 2024, the Company had 3,106,029 shares available for grant under the 2018 Equity Incentive Plan.

 The exercise price of options granted under the plans must at least be equal to the fair market value of the Company's common stock on the date of grant.
 The term of an incentive stock option may not exceed 10 years, except that with respect to any participant who owns more than 10% of the voting power of all classes of the Company's outstanding stock, the term must not exceed five years and the exercise price must equal at least 110% of the fair market value on the grant date.
 The administrator will determine the methods of payment of the exercise price of an option, which may include cash, shares or other property acceptable to the administrator, as well as other types of consideration permitted by applicable law.
 Options granted under the 2018 Plan vest according to the schedule specified in the grant agreements, which is generally between one and four years and generally become immediately exercisable upon the occurrence of a change in control, as defined in the Plan Agreement.